 Until the start of the 20th century, the only way of collecting pearls was through divers risking their lives at depths of up to 100ft to retrieve the pearl oysters.
 It was a dangerous pursuit and one that carried limited chance of success as a ton of oysters would throw up only three or four quality pearls.
 Freshwater molluscs living in shallow rivers and streams were easier to gather, but these pearl beds were often reserved for harvesting by royalty.

 Today, natural pearls are among the rarest of gems and their almost entirely depleted supply means that they are found very infrequently only in the seas off Bahrain and Australia.
 The scarcity of natural pearls is reflected in the prices they fetch at auction, with antique pearl necklaces and earrings selling for record-breaking sums.
-Last year, a pair of natural pearl earrings - which once belonged to Empress Eugenie of France, wife of Napoleon Bonaparte - set a new world record when they sold for US$3.3 million at Doyle New York.
+Last year, a pair of natural pearl earrings - left - which once belonged to Empress Eugenie of France, wife of Napoleon Bonaparte - set a new world record when they sold for US$3.3 million at Doyle New York.

 Intense bidding wars have also erupted over high-quality natural pearl necklaces with the winning bids running into several million dollars.
 Elizabeth Taylor's famous La Peregrina 16th century pearl, which sold for US$11.8 million, is a case in point.
 Unlike the shatterproof diamond, the formation of natural pearls is dependent on clean seas and stable temperatures, both of which have been thrown into disarray by pollution and global warming.
 Almost all pearl jewellery on the market today is made using pearls that have been cultivated and farmed.